Classification and regression trees#

 graph

-Depth equal to \(2\) is enough for this toy dataset:
+To reduce overfitting, tree depth is usually limited.
+Depth \(2\) is enough for this toy dataset:

 clf = tree.DecisionTreeClassifier(max_depth=2)